iamolegga/prettier-loader/README.md

         test: /\.jsx?$/,
         use: {
           loader: 'prettier-loader',
+          // force this loader to run first
+          enforce: 'pre',
+          // avoid running prettier on all the files!
+          // use it only on your source code and not on dependencies!
+          exclude: /node_modules/,
+          options: {
-          // additional options assigned to your options in
+            // additional prettier options assigned to options in
             // - .prettierrc,
             // - prettier.config.js,
             // - "prettier" property in package.json
-          options: { /* prettier options */ },
+          },
         }
       }
     ]